Litigation and eligibility: Switzerland

 - patent attorney fees; patent attorney fees are reimbursed based on actual costs;

 - the complexity of the case;

 - the number of writs filed; and

-Regarding attorney fees, an official fee schedule provides a range for compensation; patent attorney fees are reimbursed based on actual costs.
+Regarding attorney fees, an official fee schedule provides a range for compensation.
+The extent of the win governs the amount to be paid.

 Q: What remedies are available to a successful plaintiff?

 The plaintiff can request the following:

 - a cease and desist order;

 - seizure and destruction of infringing products;

 - information about the quantity and prices of infringing products, as well as the addresses of suppliers;